hoxo-m/githubinstall/README.md

 A growing number of R packages are created by various people in the world.
 A part of the cause of it is the **devtools** package that makes it easy to develop R packages [[1]](https://www.rstudio.com/products/rpackages/devtools/).
-The **devtools** package not only facilitates the process to develop R packages but also provides the another way to distribute R packages.
+The **devtools** package not only facilitates the process to develop R packages but also provides an another way to distribute R packages.

 To distribute R packages, the CRAN [[2]](https://cran.r-project.org) is commonly used.
 You can install the packages are available on CRAN as follows.